richardbarran/django-photologue/docs/pages/installation.rst

    worry about the assignment of already existing objects to a site because a datamigration will assign all your objects to the current site automatically.

+.. note:: This feature is switched off by default. :ref:`See here to enable it
+   <settings-photologue-multisite-label>` and for more information.

 .. _Django's site framework: http://django.readthedocs.org/en/latest/ref/contrib/sites.html